 Regardless of which method best suits you, car rental prices can range from $50 a day for an economy car, all the way up to $150 — I always book through RentalCars.com when hiring a car.
 For campervans, it’s best to go with Jucy or Travellers Autobarn — both companies have a range of vehicles, including brand new ones, that are competitively priced.
 You’ll expect to pay between $120 and $230 a day, depending on how high-end the vehicle is.

 Public buses are a great way to get around the country — in my option, the best way if you’re on a tight budget — and they’re seriously cheap if you’re going to be traversing the entire country.
 Greyhound is your best bet here, as they cover most of Australia and at very reasonable rates.
 If you book far enough in advance, you can sometimes grab a ride for just $1!

 Take a look at Greyhound’s Whimit passes, too, if you plan on travelling predominantly by bus.
 These are easily the cheapest way to travel across Australia.
 The Whimit passes give you unlimited travel across Australia; you can undertake any bus route of any length at any time over any travel period.
 Prices are as follows:

 |Length of travel||Price|

-I’ll briefly mention the train here, as there are a few trains running in Australia, but they make for a very expensive option.
-It’s way cheaper to take the bus or fly between stops than to take the train.
-The only train I’d consider taking in Australia is the Ghan, which is a bucket list item of mine!
-Running between Adelaide and Darwin, you’ll cross the heart of Australia over three days, living in luxury and gazing out at that iconic Outback scenery.
-This isn’t a trip for the backpackers and budget travellers, however: a three-day trip on the Ghan comes in at a whopping $3000.
+I’ll briefly mention interstate trains here, as there are a few of them in Australia, but they make for a pretty expensive option.
+It’s usually way cheaper to take the bus or fly between stops than to take the train.
+For example, the famous Ghan train, which runs between Adelaide and Darwin, takes you across the heart of Australia over three days, living in luxury and gazing out at that iconic Outback scenery.
+This isn’t a trip for the budget travellers, however: a three-day trip on the Ghan comes in at a whopping $3000.
 Per person.
 Yikes!